 The biggest key is to start conversations and have others start conversations about up-and-coming communities, festivals and happenings, news of the area and much more.
 Once people start feeling bonded, they will begin conversations of their own.
 Engagement is incredibly important when it comes to creating the sense of community that fuels the group.
 Various options are available for engaging people in conversation.
 Group members can share photos and videos, and you can create polls where people can vote on their favorite restaurants, neighborhoods, stores and more.
 Members can ask others for recommendations on everything from home repairs to schools.
 Starting is easy.
 Simply follow the instructions found here and then invite your sphere to join.
 Keep your content fresh and allow it to grow!

 Just remember that Facebook groups can be for homebuying professionals just as much as buyers.
 Real estate agents and loan officers often view their peers as competition but creating a Facebook group allows you to have open discussions with each other about the market and changes in the industries.
 If you have a group that you mastermind with, it is a perfect opportunity to build a network in a Facebook group.
 Try starting a group called “Seattle Real Estate Professionals,” and watch your group develop.

-According to recent reports, Facebook is aiming to partner with banks to bring more services to its apps.
-Facebook hopes these partnerships will integrate personal financial data to streamline user experience.
-As part of an effort to offer new services, the social media giant is asking banks to share information such as card transactions and checking account balances.
+According to recent reports, Facebook is aiming to partner with banks to bring more services to its apps in hopes these partnerships will integrate personal financial information to streamline user experience.
+As part of an effort to offer new services, the social media giant is asking banks to share financial information such as card transactions and checking account balances.
 Services such as buying and selling goods, viewing account balances, and fraud alerts are among the many features that Facebook hopes to integrate with bank partnerships.
-Facebook believes the additional customer information has the potential to help Facebook offer services that will increase user engagement and cause users to spend more time on the Facebook Messenger app.
+Facebook believes the additional customer financial information has the potential to help Facebook offer services that will increase user engagement and cause users to spend more time on the Facebook Messenger app.